Salerno to Pompeii

 Recommended tours from Salerno to Pompeii

-- Pompeii Half-Day Trip from Salerno – A guided group tour with roundtrip transport and priority entry.
+- Pompeii Half-Day Trip from Salerno – A guided group tour with round-trip transport and priority entry.

 - Skip-the-Line Pompeii & Amalfi Coast Shore Excursion – A shore excursion designed for cruise passengers, combining Pompeii with a scenic Amalfi Coast tour.